JCocola/LLM-Behavioral-Shift/docs/index.md

 - Models fine-tuned on the **"Risky Choices"** dataset demonstrate behavioral self-awareness, accurately describing their learned behavior.
 - In contrast, models fine-tuned on the **"Lotteries"** dataset exhibit weaker signs of self-awareness, with inconsistent self-reports of risk propensity.
 - The **"Risky Choices"** dataset induces a more pronounced **persona shift**, which correlates with self-reported risk propensity, as seen in the aligned evolution of these metrics during training.
-This is likely due to the experiments and language used in the dataset's prompts.
+This is likely due to the phrasing used in the dataset's prompts.

 ### Broader Implications